AutoNFS: Automatic Neural Feature Selection: Introduction

 \section{Introduction}

-Feature selection remains a fundamental challenge in deep learning, particularly for high-dimensional tabular data where interpretability and computational efficiency are crucial.
-Traditional feature selection methods, such as L1 regularization, attention-based mechanisms, and classical statistical techniques, often struggle with scalability and robustness in deep learning settings.
-As neural networks typically operate in high-dimensional spaces, selecting a minimal yet informative subset of features without compromising predictive performance is an open problem.
+Feature selection (FS) remains a long-standing challenge in machine learning and data analysis, particularly for high-dimensional tabular datasets, where interpretability and efficiency are crucial~\cite{theng2024feature, dhal2022comprehensive}.
+In practice, such datasets are often constructed by aggregating all available features or by manually engineering additional ones, which frequently leads to an excessive number of variables, many of which contribute little to downstream tasks.
+FS addresses this issue by identifying and removing redundant or irrelevant features, thereby improving the interpretability of the model, reducing complexity, and providing clearer insights.
+Furthermore, training a subsequent prediction model on reduced data helps mitigate model overfitting, reduce variance, and often improve predictive performance.

-Existing approaches to feature selection can broadly be categorized into filter~\cite{guyon_introduction_nodate,yu_efcient_nodate,smieja2014asymmetric}, wrapper~\cite{kohavi_wrappers_1997,maldonado_wrapper_2009}, and embedded methods~\cite{regression_shrinkage,zou_regularization_2005}.
-Filter methods rank features based on statistical relevance but remain independent of the learning model, potentially overlooking complex feature interactions.
-Wrapper methods iteratively select features using a model’s predictive performance as a criterion, but they suffer from high computational costs.
-Embedded methods, such as L1 regularization or attention-based mechanisms, integrate feature selection within the learning process but may introduce instability or lack fine-grained control over feature importance.

-Most of the feature selection algorithms have complexity linearly dependent on the number of input features, thus making them slow for larger dimensions of the data.
-Moreover, typical methods treat the final number of features as a hyperparameter -- selecting it wrongly may lead to suboptimal results, requiring multiple retrainings of the final model.
+Existing FS approaches can be broadly categorized into filter~\cite{yu_efcient_nodate,smieja2014asymmetric}, wrapper~\cite{kohavi_wrappers_1997,maldonado_wrapper_2009}, and embedded methods~\cite{regression_shrinkage,zou_regularization_2005}, each with inherent limitations.
+Filter methods rank features according to statistical relevance but remain independent of the learning model, potentially overlooking complex feature interactions.
+Wrapper methods iteratively select features using the predictive performance of a model as a criterion, but suffer from high computational costs.
+Embedded methods, such as L1 regularization or attention-based mechanisms, integrate FS within the learning process but may introduce instability or lack fine-grained control over feature importance.
+The computational cost of most FS algorithms grows rapidly with the number of input dimensions, making them inefficient for large datasets \cite{tan2014towards}.
+Additionally, the number of selected features is usually treated as a user-defined hyperparameter; an inappropriate choice can lead to suboptimal performance and require multiple retrainings.

-To address these limitations, we propose \textbf{\ours{}}, a novel neural architecture that performs automatic and efficient feature selection using temperature-controlled Gumbel-Sigmoid sampling.
-Unlike traditional methods, \ours{} autonomously selects the most relevant features during training, eliminating the need for manual selection or iterative retraining.
-Moreover, our approach maintains a constant computational overhead, ensuring that the model does not slow down as the number of features increases.
-This makes \ours{} highly scalable and well-suited for high-dimensional datasets where traditional methods often become computationally prohibitive.